 The fuel injector in the Electronic fuel injection system is nothing but a fuel valve.
 This valve will be operated with the computerized signal to actuate by means of the magnetic force by an injector armature.
 By this way, the fuel valve will be open and closes.

-The pulse width in the signal will represents the period for the injector to keep open.
+The pulse width in the signal will represent the period for the injector to keep open.
 This period (Pulse width) will be controlled by the computer based on the signals received from the various sensors listed above.

 During the full load conditions on the engine, the computer will sense that the wide opening of the throttle, high intake manifold pressure and the high inlet airflow.
-With this sensing information from the sensor, the ECU will increase the injector opening (Pulse width to enrich the mixture to enable the engine to produce high power.
+With this sensing information from the sensor, the ECU will increase the injector opening (Pulse width) to enrich the mixture to enable the engine to produce high power.

 During Engine Idling or low speed or cruising, the ECU will shorten the pulse to make the mixture leaner to make the engine fuel economy.

 When the engine is cold, it’s hard to start the engine.
 The electronic fuel injection system has a cold start injector too.
-It is an extra injector that sprays fuel into the centre of the engine intake manifold to start the engine easily. it is the same purpose as the carburettor choke. this helps the engine to start up in very cold weather.
+It is an extra injector that sprays fuel into the centre of the engine intake manifold to start the engine easily. it is the same purpose as the carburettor choke.
+This helps the engine to start up in very cold weather.

-Advantages of Electronic Fuel Injection System
+Advantages of Electronic Fuel Injector

-- Improved Volumetric efficiency
+- Improved Volumetric efficiency.

 - Formation of ice in the throttle plate is eliminated.